CudaText-addons/cuda_complete_from_text/readme/readme.txt

 E.g. if you typed "op", it may show words "operations", "opinion", "option" etc.
 Plugin cannot work with multi-carets.

-Plugin has options in the config file, call menu item "Options / Settings-pligins / Complete From Text".
+Plugin has options in the config file (settings/plugins.ini).
+To open the config file, call menu item "Options / Settings-pligins / Complete From Text".
 Options are:

 - 'lexers': comma-separated lexer names, ie for which lexers to work; specify none-lexer as '-'.
 - 'min_len': minimal word length, words of smaller length will be ignored.